The role of the spa therapist is a versatile one, requiring a great deal of knowledge, training and skills in a variety of different areas.

-A good listener – also linked with being confident and friendly, but equally as important, showing clients that you are listening to them will make them feel a lot more at ease and also help them to open up, which is all part of the spa therapy process!
+A good listener – is also linked with being confident and friendly, but equally important, showing clients that you are listening to them will make them feel a lot more at ease and also help them to open up, which is all part of the spa therapy process!

 Plus, if you spend too much time talking about you and your life, the customer won’t get a chance to offload what’s on their mind and may leave feeling frustrated, as well as carrying your baggage.

 Reassuring – some customers will be new to the whole spa business and might not know very much about what is happening or what certain treatments are involved.

 By always telling them what you are doing, how the treatment will work, what products you’re going to use and anything they should be aware of, you will help those anxious clients settle down a lot quicker.

 Thorough – you must always, always, always take the time to ask if your clients have any preferences or dislikes, if they have a certain kind of pressure they might like during a massage for instance, or if they would prefer for you not to linger in a certain area.

 Even if they say no, they will appreciate that you took the time to ask, and that level of care and attention is enough to bring any client back for a return visit.